MicrosoftDocs/minecraft-creator/creator/Documents/ResourcePack.md

 ## What's Next?

-With a custom texture now a part of your Minecraft world, it's time to look at behavior packs and how you can alter existing entity behaviors.
-In the next section, you will learn how to add an aggressive behavior to a normally peaceful cow entity.
+With a custom texture now a part of your Minecraft world, it's time to see how behavior packs alter existing entity behaviors.
+In the next section, you will add an aggressive behavior to a normally peaceful cow entity.

 > [!div class="nextstepaction"]
 > [Behavior pack](BehaviorPack.md)

+To see examples of unchanged resource and behavior files, check out the Minecraft [Vanilla resource pack](https://aka.ms/resourcepacktemplate) and [Vanilla behavior Pack](https://aka.ms/behaviorpacktemplate).